Content Writer at SocialBee

 - Replies from X Pro users are prioritized in conversations, making them more visible in comment threads.

-- Subscribers can upload videos up to 60 minutes long, compared to the shorter limit for non-subscribers.
+- Subscribers can upload videos up to 60 minutes long, compared to the 2-minute 20-second limit for non-subscribers.

 - Users can organize their saved tweets into custom bookmark folders for easier access.